Curriculum

 Students strengthen their true, core selves through meditation, visualizations, and grounding exercises.

-The second year culminates in a one day, sunrise to sunset, vision quest which is processed and integrated the following day.
+The second year culminates in a one-day, sunrise to sunset, vision quest which is processed and integrated the following day.

-Depending on the needs of the class, various topics will also be explored.
-These may include spirituality and money, interior power, developing intuition, assuming responsibility, and daily meditation.
 Students assist at three or more of the first- and second-year classes as a way to deepen their own process and to learn the value of service.